 When the etiology is annular calcification, there is no benefit from percutaneous balloon commissurotomy because there is no commissural fusion.
 Furthermore, surgical valve replacement is technically demanding because of the annular calcification and often high risk because many patients are older and have comorbidities.
 Therefore, intervention is delayed until symptoms become severe despite use of diuretic and rate control drugs.
 Preliminary experience in inoperable patients suggests benefit from implantation of a transcatheter aortic valve replacement (TAVR) bioprosthesis in the mitral position.

 1. Otto CM, Nishimura RA, Bonow RO, et al: 2020 ACC/AHA Guideline for the Management of Patients With Valvular Heart Disease: Executive Summary: A Report of the American College of Cardiology/American Heart Association Joint Committee on Clinical Practice Guidelines.
 Circulation 143(5):e35–e71, 2021. doi: 10.1161/CIR.0000000000000932

 Mitral stenosis is almost always caused by rheumatic fever.

-Mildly symptomatic patients usually respond to diuretics and, if sinus tachycardia or AF is present, to β-blockers or Ca channel blockers for rate control.
+Mildly symptomatic patients usually respond to diuretics and, if sinus tachycardia or atrial fibrillation is present, to beta-blockers or calcium channel blockers for rate control.

 Severely symptomatic patients and those with evidence of pulmonary hypertension require commissurotomy or valve replacement.